bkovari/closest-pair-problem/README.md

 # ClosestPairProblem
 The repository includes a Python solution for n dimensional closest pair problem.
-Bruteforce method implemented.
+Bruteforce method is implemented.

 # Exercise
 Your task is to create a Java/Python program which reads a text file where each line contains the coordinates of a multidimensional point, and then looks for the closest pair of points in the file.
 If the program has found the closest pair of points, it should output the line numbers and the coordinates of the two closest points.